UU-Human-Evolution/Population-Genomik-Project/Project_2023.md

 ```plink --bfile YOUR_DATASET --indep-pairwise 10 10 0.1
    plink --bfile YOUR_DATASET --extract plink.prune.in --make-bed --out YOUR_DATASET_PRUNED

 ```
+Check how much you're pruning out.
+Perhaps you can tweak the parameters.

 ## Step 2 Principal component Analysis with Eigensoft